CSC207-UofT/course-project-hello-kitchen/docs/specification.md

 When using this application, users can **browse**, **save**, and **upload** recipes on the go.
-The users can search for recipes in the app by recipe names and categories.
+The users can search for recipes in the app by keyword.
 The users can also mark a recipe as favourite.
-The user can create their own recipes and upload it.
+The user can also see a list of all stored recipes.
+The users will also be able to login and logout of the app.

 ## Statement of Scope